Rick Becker: 2024 congressional campaign

 Becker announced that he would campaign as a Republican for North Dakota's at-large congressional district on January 22, 2024.
 At that time, incumbent Representative Kelly Armstrong was expected to run for re-election.
 The following day, Armstrong announced he would not seek re-election and would instead run for governor.
 Becker faced public service commissioner Julie Fedorchak, former Miss America Cara Mund, farmer Alex Balazs, and activist Sharlet Mohr.

 During the North Dakota Republican Party endorsement convention, Becker encouraged his supporters to write in spoiler ballots to prevent an endorsement from going through, as he was ineligible to receive the endorsement due to a rule change about keeping party membership for a certain amount of years in response to his independent senate campaign.
-After two failed ballots, Julie Fedorchak withdrew from the endorsement to allow the convention to continue, giving Alex Balazs the endorsment.
+After two failed ballots, Julie Fedorchak withdrew from the endorsement to allow the convention to continue, giving Alex Balazs the endorsement.

 Becker received the endorsement of the majority of the House Freedom Caucus, Vivek Ramaswamy, and senator Rand Paul among others.

 Becker lost the primary, coming in second place to Julie Fedorchak with 29% of the vote.

-Becker also headed a constitutional ballot initiative, Measure #4, that would've eliminate local property taxes.
+Becker also headed a constitutional ballot initiative, Measure #4, that would've eliminated local property taxes.
 The measure faced harsh opposition, and would fail on election night.

+2026 North Dakota House campaign

+On December 1, 2025, Becker announced a campaign to return to the North Dakota House of Representatives.
+He ran in a packed primary for his old house seat against numerous individuals.

+Despite receiving district party endorsement, Becker failed to return to the legislature and came in third in the primary.